 There are, of course, limitations to this study, one of which is the reliability and validity of the data.
-While the data sources choses are judged to be the best available, the figures reported are more judgments that actual hard data.
-Another limitation is that only two targets of the MDG's were considered in this research.
-There are many other measures of Environmental Sustainability and it is likely that these other measures may produce different results.
+While the data sources chosen are judged to be the best available, the figures reported are more judgments that actual hard data.
+Another limitation is that only two targets of the MDG's were considered in this research along with the WEF's Environmental Sustainability Index.
+There are many other measures of environmental sustainability and it is likely that these other measures may produce different results.